 Head to the Islands

-A 15-minute ride from Charleston, over the Ravenel – the longest cable stay bridge in the U.S. ($700-million in 2002), brings you to the barrier Isle of Palm and sandy beaches and palm trees.
-Stroll the long and wide beach on the sea side, savor sunset over the inter-coastal shore at Morgan Creek’s rooftop bar, or rent a boat from a local marina.
+A 20-minute rdrive from Charleston, over the Ravenel – the longest cable stay, 8-lane, bridge in the U.S. ($700-million in 2002), brings you to the barrier Isle of Palm and sandy beaches and palm trees.
+Take an Uber to the beach from the City, as beach parking is limited.
+Stroll the long and wide beach on the Atlantic seaside, 6-miles of surf and sand, make a reservation for a creative lunch at Obstinate Daughter in Sullivans Beach.
+Or savor sunset over the inter-coastal shore at Shem Creek or Morgan Creek’s rooftop bar.
+You can even rent a boat from a local marina.

 When to go?
-Friendly South Carolinians say April and May, along with October and November are the best times to “beat it down” to Charleston, while summer can be peak heat and humidity.
+Friendly South Carolinians say April and May for the blossoms and jasmine scented strolls, along with October and November, are the best times to “beat it down” to Charleston, while summer can be peak heat and humidity, sticky as sweet tea.
+Book your Charleston Hotel

-Charleston is charming if you crave substance in your sojourn .
+Charleston is charming if you crave substance in your southern sojourn.
 It’s an education vacation, the history is rich and deep – like the southern drawl.
 You can have your beach-time too.
 Did I mention the friendliest people on the planet?
 Also visit sister city Savannah Georgia and Hilton Head Island during your trip South.

 Reviews of nearby travel favorites: